Epsichaos/steamed-broccolis/FT_GETTING_STARTED.md

 3. Play Framework

-Fluid Topics team is developing the software using IntelliJ IDEA.
+FT team is developing the software using IntelliJ IDEA.
 You won't need to install or do anything about Play, as the IDE allows you to create automatically a Play project, without doing anything else.

 4. Google Web Toolkit